ZaidHanania/Car-Gallery/README.md

 A simple image gallery for car data using Node, Express, Webpack, React, and Redux.

 ## Getting Started
-Run the `npm install` command inside your command line.
+Run the `npm install` command inside your command line in the main folder.

 ### Running The App
 Run `node server.js` in the main folder in your command line to start the server and go to http://localhost:3000 in your browser to view the app.